Credit notes are used to reduce the amounts previously invoiced to customers.

-For example, if you invoice a client for a service and you do not complete the work, you can create a credit note to reduce the invoice value, meaning the customer owes you less, or nothing at all (depending on the amount of the credit note).
+For example, if you invoice a client for products and some of them are damaged on delivery, you can create a credit note to reduce the invoice value, meaning the customer owes you less money, or nothing at all (depending on the amount of the credit note).

 How to issue a credit note to your customers